The University of Wisconsin–Madison

 The university traces its roots to a clause in the Wisconsin Constitution, which decreed that the state should have a prominent public university.
 In 1848, Wisconsin’s first governor, Nelson Dewey, signed the act that formally created the university.
 The first class, with 17 students, met in a Madison school building on February 5, 1849.

-UW–Madison is the oldest and largest campus in the University of Wisconsin System, a statewide network of 13 comprehensive universities, 13 two-year branch campuses, and an extension service.
-One of two doctorate-granting universities in the system, UW–Madison’s specific mission is to provide “a learning environment in which faculty, staff and students can discover, examine critically, preserve and transmit the knowledge, wisdom and values that will help ensure the survival of this and future generations and improve the quality of life for all.”
+UW–Madison is the oldest and largest campus in the University of Wisconsin System, a statewide network of 13 comprehensive universities across 25 campuses and an extension service.
+One of two doctorate-granting universities in the system, UW–Madison’s specific mission is to provide “a learning environment in which faculty, staff, and students can discover, examine critically, preserve and transmit the knowledge, wisdom and values that will help ensure the survival of this and future generations and improve the quality of life for all.”

 The university achieves these ends through innovative programs of research, teaching, and public service.
 Throughout its history, UW–Madison has sought to bring the power of learning into the daily lives of its students through innovations such as residential learning communities and service-learning opportunities.
 Graduate students who serve as teaching assistants during their time here play an essential role in this learning environment.
 Students research is also vital to the campus mission, having led to life-improving inventions from more fuel-efficient engines to cutting-edge genetic therapies.

 A heritage marker on Bascom Hill at the University of Wisconsin–Madison recognizes the land as the ancestral home of the Ho-Chunk, acknowledges the circumstances that led to their forced removal, and honors the Ho-Chunk Nation’s history of resistance and resilience.

 The heritage marker, titled “Our Shared Future,” is near the top of Bascom Hill, just to the side of South Hall.
 The plaque reads in full: